dzaja123/Dataflow-HW3-linear-regression-algorithm-Maxeler/README.md

 ## Incorporating Scalar Multiplication
 Scalar multiplication is integrated into the gradient descent update rule to determine the step size for adjusting each coefficient during the optimization process.
 The term $`(\alpha \frac{\partial J}{\partial \beta_i})`$ governs the magnitude of the update, influencing the adjustment of each coefficient in a given iteration.

-## Scalar Multiplication Implementation in Maxeller
+## Scalar Multiplication in Maxeller
 The VectorsKernel class extends the Maxeler Kernel class and is designed to optimize linear regression operations.
 ```java
 package vectors;